Arch Linux 1Password Browser Integration

 Finally, after nearly 30 minutes of googling and finding completely irrelevant pages, I came across a golden forum post with the exact fix I needed.
 From the forum post:

-1. Open a terminal, and run sudo mkdir /etc/1password (if you've done this already, you can skip it).
+(if you've done this already, you can skip it).2.
+Run

-4. Paste in the appropriate browser binary name - such as opera or in this case vivaldi-bin.
+.4.
+Paste in the appropriate browser binary name - such as

 7. Run 1Password - it will read our new config file and make the appropriate connections.